-Step 1: Talk to your employees and get their thoughts about your brand, either through personal one-on-ones, or if you have a staff of more than thirty, through a brief online questionnaire pre-empted by a letter or email requesting their insights.
+Step 1: Talk to your employees/AE’s/originators/agents.
+Get their thoughts about your brand, either through personal one-on-one meetings, or if you have a staff of more than thirty, through a brief online questionnaire.

 Step 2: Talk to your customers to learn what they like the most about working with you.
-And, as long as you have their attention, ask how you could improve your relationship with them.
+And, while you’re at it, ask how you could improve your relationship with them.

-Step 3: Compile the results of everything you discovered in steps 1 and 2 above, share with your leadership team and start the process of defining your value propositions.
+Step 3: Compile the results of everything you discovered in steps 1 and 2.
+Then, share with your leadership team and start the process of defining your value propositions.